dangnlu18/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions stores auth information and keeps user logged in across endpoints without having to make a server request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt helps hash and salt the password. once hashed, it cannot be reversed.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt has a mechanism to hash the password multiple times and adds salt, which is random characters to make it undecipherable.

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Minimum Viable Product